MySQL & MariaDB

 SSL: EnabledRestrict Host Access

-Section titled “Restrict Host Access”Limit user to specific hosts:
+Section titled “Restrict Host Access”Limit user to Querri’s IP:

-Section titled “MySQL vs MariaDB”The connector works with both, but note these differences:
+Section titled “MySQL vs MariaDB”The connector works with both.
+Note these differences:

 MySQL 8.0 Features